tower1ight/World/1.Places/Cities and Settlements/{the Woven City}.md

 Eras
 #### ERA I
-- [[Tannia|Tannian]]s build this warfare, squabbles and partisan immigration into the court when the
+- [[Tannia|Tannian]]s build this, they make a city to their neads worthy of  warfare, squabbles and partisan immigration into the court when the
 - 2. the era of the builder
 	- resource project, sanctum project, waste project
 - 3, populist movement